MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 A: These are some of the possible reasons of the failure:

-  * When you author a YAML pipeline and refer to an environment that does not exist in the YAML file, Azure Pipelines automatically creates the environment in some cases:
+  * When you author a YAML pipeline and refer to an environment that doesn't exist in the YAML file, Azure Pipelines automatically creates the environment in some cases:
     * You use the YAML pipeline creation wizard in the Azure Pipelines web experience and refer to an environment that hasn't been created yet.
     * You update the YAML file using the Azure Pipelines web editor and save the pipeline after adding a reference to an environment that does not exist.

-  * In the following flows, Azure Pipelines does not have information about the user creating the environment: you update the YAML file using another external code editor, add a reference to an environment  that does not exist, and then cause a manual or continuous integration pipeline to be triggered.
-In this case, Azure Pipelines does not know about the user.
+  * In the following flows, Azure Pipelines doesn't have information about the user creating the environment: you update the YAML file using another external code editor, add a reference to an environment  that doesn't exist, and then cause a manual or continuous integration pipeline to be triggered.
+In this case, Azure Pipelines doesn't know about the user.
 Previously, we handled this case by adding all the project contributors to the administrator role of the environment.
 Any member of the project could then change these permissions and prevent others from accessing the environment.

-  * If you are using [runtime parameters](./runtime-parameters.md?tabs=script&view=azure-devops&preserve-view=true) for creating the environment, it will fail as these parameters are expanded at run time.
+  * If you're using [runtime parameters](./runtime-parameters.md?tabs=script&view=azure-devops&preserve-view=true) for creating the environment, it fails as these parameters are expanded at run time.
 Environment creation happens at compile time, so we have to use [variables](./variables.md?tabs=yaml%2cbatch&view=azure-devops&preserve-view=true) to create the environment.

-  * A user with stakeholder access level cannot create the environment as stakeholders do not have access to the repository.
+  * A user with stakeholder access level can't create the environment as stakeholders don't have access to the repository.

 ## Related articles